 For any further excavations or openings on the same street within 50 metres of the original excavation or opening, the activity promoter will telephone the Permit Authority with the new location.
 No permit variation will be needed and no variation charge will apply.

-the activity promoter will telephone the Permit Authority to apply for a permit variation for the first excavation in each subsequent 50 metre band away from the original excavation or opening in the same street, i.e. 50-100 metres, 100-150 metres, etc. Standard permit variation charges will apply.
+the activity promoter may initially telephone the Permit Authority to discuss the need for a permit variation for the first excavation in each subsequent 50 metre band away from the original excavation or opening in the same street, i.e. 50-100 metres, 100-150 metres, etc. An electronic variation must then follow and the standard permit variation charges will apply.

 if the search carries into a different street or a new USRN (including if the street changes to a different street/Permit Authority), then a new and separate permit application will be required.